Mythical national championship: Schools that claim pre-NCAA tournament basketball championships

 Banner proclaiming the 1926 Helms Athletic Foundation champion Syracuse Orangemen inside the Carrier Dome.
+This championship banner has since been removed, though the title is still claimed.

 In some years college teams won playoff series or tournaments played on the court for a national championship, such as the annual AAU tournaments.
 In addition, many schools claim or recognize pre-tournament era national college basketball championships by virtue of being selected retrospectively by third-party selectors, such as Bill Schroeder at the Helms Athletic Foundation, including the Kansas, Purdue, Stanford, North Carolina, Pittsburgh, Wisconsin, Syracuse, and Washington State.
 LSU claims the 1935 championship by virtue of winning the American Legion Bowl game against Pittsburgh in a match-up of regional powers.

 Multiple schools claim a national championship based on their NIT championships: Temple (1938), Long Island (in 1939 and 1941), West Virginia (1942), DePaul (1945), Utah (1947), San Francisco (1949), BYU (1951 and 1966), La Salle (1952), Seton Hall (1953), Holy Cross (1954), Duquesne (1955), Louisville (1956), Xavier (1958), Providence (1961 and 1963), and Southern Illinois (1967).
 Long Island (1939) and Kentucky (1933 and 1954) also recognize their selections as national champion by the Helms Foundation's Bill Schroeder during seasons that a different NCAA champion was crowned.

 The following table is a partial list of schools that claim a national championship from the pre-NCAA tournament era of college basketball.
 See also Helms Athletic Foundation basketball national titles.
 Not all schools recognize national championship honors bestowed by third-party selectors, although almost every school with a team named as a Helms national champion claims the title for the selected seasons.